Carrots and parsnips roasted with honey are tasty, pretty, and healthy.

 Carrots are one of my favorite vegetables to cook or eat fresh.
 (My palms are actually a little orange because I eat so many carrots and vegetables that contain beta-carotene.)

-The taste of carrots is also terrific in cakes, muffins, purees, custards, soufflés, soups, and more!
+The flavor of carrots is terrific in cakes, muffins, purees, custards, soufflés, soups, and more!
 The lexicon of carrot cooking is practically infinite!
 And, don’t forget that the greens can be made into pesto and added to salads although they are slightly bitter.

 (If you are a fan of raw, grated carrots, try my carrot cake salad!)

-My version of the dish features a Moroccan-Spanish spicing, but you could also make it more traditional by replacing the dry spices with fresh or dried thyme.
+The recipe below features Moroccan-Spanish spicing, but you could make it more traditional by replacing the dry spices with fresh or dried thyme.
 You will still need to season with salt and freshly ground black pepper.

 Honey-roasted carrots and parsnips